Exploring weak value arguments and Bargmann invariants in $N$-level quantum systems through the Majorana symmetric representation: Majorana representation of weak values of observables in three-level systems

 \section{Majorana representation of weak values of observables in three-level systems}

-In this section, we focus on general weak values of three-level general observables, $\hat{A}=a_I\hat{I}+a_L\Vec{\alpha}\cdot\Vec{\hat{\lambda}}$, where $\Vec{\hat{\lambda}}$ are the Gell-Mann matrices (Appendix 1).
-Three-level systems are specially relevant.
-On the one hand, there are several interesting observables in three-level systems, such as the spin-1 operators, the 3D Stokes parameter operators, or three-level projectors like those appearing in the three-box paradox \cite{bertlmann2008bloch, andreev20223d, ravon2007three, acin2002quantum}.
+In this section, we focus on weak values of three-level general observables, defined as $\hat{A}=a_I\hat{I}+a_L\Vec{\alpha}\cdot\Vec{\hat{\lambda}}$, where $\Vec{\hat{\lambda}}$ are the Gell-Mann matrices (\ref{section:appendix_1}).
+We demonstrate the procedure using the Majorana representation, highlighting weak values and Bargmann invariants of three-level systems, which hold special significance.
+On the one hand, three-level systems feature several interesting observables, such as spin-1 operators, 3D Stokes parameter operators, or three-level projectors like those appearing in the three-box paradox \cite{bertlmann2008bloch, andreev20223d, ravon2007three, acin2002quantum}.
 On the other hand, as weak values are only dependent on three vectors, the description of a single weak value is intrinsically a three-level problem.
-As weak values are invariant under unitary transformations, it is feasible to apply three unitary operators to transform the three $N$-level vectors into three states with only three components different from zero.
-In practice, this maps the vectors and their associated geodesic triangles to a three-dimensional subspace of $\text{CP}^{N-1}$, equivalent to $\text{CP}^2$.
+Since weak values are invariant under unitary transformations, it is feasible to apply three unitary operators to transform the three $N$-level vectors into three states with only three components different from zero.
+In practice, this maps the vectors and their associated geodesic triangles to a three-dimensional subspace of the complex projective space $\text{CP}^{N-1}$, equivalent to $\text{CP}^2$.
 By applying this procedure, any weak value of systems larger than three dimensions can be converted to a three-level weak value, providing a representation of its argument of the weak value as two solid angles on the Bloch sphere.
-Consequently, we can always choose to represent the argument with $N-1$ or two solid angles.\\ Any projector of a pure three-level state can be written in terms of the Gell-Mann matrices and the identity as $\hat{\Pi}_{a}=\frac{1}{3}\left(\hat{I}+\sqrt{3}\Vec{a}\cdot\Vec{\hat{\lambda}}\right)$.
-The weak value of $\hat{A}$ is $A_w=\frac{\bra{\psi_f}\hat{A}\ket{\psi_i}}{\bra{\psi_f}\ket{\psi_i}}=\frac{\text{Tr}\left[\hat{\Pi}_f\hat{A}\hat{\Pi}_i\right]}{\text{Tr}\left[\hat{\Pi}_f\hat{\Pi}_i\right]}$, which is proportional to the weak value of the projector $\hat{\Pi}_{i'}$, where $\ket{\psi_{i'}}$ is defined in Eq.(\ref{eq:equation_psi_i_prime}).
-Owing to this property, the weak values of general observables are directly linked to Bargmann invariants.
-The argument of the weak value is equal to the argument of a Bargmann invariant up to a phase of either $0$ or $\pi$.\\ Having a description of weak values of general observables in terms of projectors, the Majorana representation can be applied to all three states.
-In that case, the system is mapped from $\text{CP}^{2}$ to a representation on the Bloch sphere.
-The argument of the weak value of a projector is the sum of the arguments of two weak values in two-level systems.
-Each of these arguments is associated to a solid angle on the Bloch sphere.\\ Let's consider a general pre-selected state $\ket{\psi_{i}}$ in $\text{CP}^{2}$ (removing the global phase),
+Consequently, we can always choose to represent the argument with $N-1$ or two solid angles.\\ Any projector of a pure three-level state can be written in terms of \lorena{a normalized vector whose components are the Gell-Mann matrices ordered as expressed in \ref{section:appendix_1}} and the identity as